 A former human rights observer in Haiti and Suriname, and a high school teacher in West Africa, Amy Beeder balances an ear for meter with an often ominous tone, creating a musical, at times mythical, exploration of how we construct beauty and strangeness.
-Critic Sandra Gilbert declared that Burn the Field (2006) “constitutes an impressive debut for a writer who reveres the heft, texture, and taste of words,” Now Make an Altar (2012), and the forthcoming And So Wax Was Made & Also Honey.
+She is the author of the poetry collection Burn the Field (2006), which critic Sandra Gilbert declared “an impressive debut for a writer who reveres the heft, texture, and taste of words,” Now Make an Altar (2012), and the forthcoming And So Wax Was Made & Also Honey.

 Beeder’s honors include a 2001 “Discovery”/The Nation Award, a Bread Loaf Scholarship, and an award from the Emerging Writers Network.
 Her poems have appeared in AGNI, American Letters & Commentary, Black Warrior Review, The Nation, Poetry, and Puerto del Sol.
 She has taught at the University of New Mexico and the Taos Summer Writers’ Conference and has served as an editor for Blue Mesa Review.
-Her most recent book is Now Make an Altar (Carnegie Mellon University Press, 2012).
+She lives in Albuquerque, New Mexico.